Fatherhood After Divorce: Learn, Connect & Create

-This program is an innovative, online, multi-media program designed to help fathers adjust and parent after divorce or separation.
+This online program is designed help fathers adjust and parent after divorce or separation.

-Connect: Use concrete examples and creative strategies to connect with their child and manage their relationship with their child’s mother.
+Connect: Use concrete examples and creative strategies to connect with your child and manage your coparent relationship.

-Create: Create the relationship they want to have with child.
+Create: Create the relationship you want to have with your child.
 Build new traditions and lasting memories.

 This program is equipped with:

 - Ongoing access to 12 sessions about adjusting and parenting after divorce;

 - Videos reflecting the real life experiences of other divorced fathers;

 - Online tools for sharing photos, comparing calendars, journaling, using a whiteboard, and communicating via chat, video chat, and email;

 - Recommended activities for you and your child; and